 Academic Freedom and the Public’s Right to Know: How to Counter the Chilling Effect of FOIA Requests on Scholarship

-Senior Counsel, Liberty and National Security Program, Brennan Center
+Deputy Director of the Liberty and National Security Program, Brennan Center for Justice

 September 8, 2011